 You may obtain a credit reporting body’s credit management policy by requesting a copy from them, or it may be available on their website.

 You may also request a copy of your publicly held credit file from a credit reporting agency, subject to certain terms and conditions.

-You can contact the credit reporting agencies, Veda or Dunn & Bradstreet on the details below.
+You can contact the credit reporting agencies, Equifax or Dunn & Bradstreet on the details below.